ibm-cloud-docs/Cloudant/guides/replication_guide.md

 -   `_reader` and `_replicator` access at the source side.
 -   `_reader` and `_writer` access at the destination side.

-API keys can be created and configured within the {{site.data.keyword.cloudant_short_notm}} Dashboard, on a per-database basis.
+API keys can be created and configured within the {{site.data.keyword.cloudant_short_notm}} dashboard, on a per-database basis.

 ![replication](../images/replication_guide_5.png)